fletchjeff/copml/docs/chapter-2.md

 ![](assets/WorkflowFE.png)

+### Workflow vs Pipeline

-It also important to understand that a _workflow_ is not the same as an _ML pipeline_.
-Pipelines usually refer to a specific technical implementation of a sequence of process or steps that will be executed on an applicable platform, like [apache airflow](https://airflow.apache.org/docs/apache-airflow/stable/) or [kubeflow](https://www.kubeflow.org/docs/components/pipelines/) pipelines.
-These specific technical implementation details will be discussed in [chapter 4](chapter-2.md).
-In the context of COPML, a workflow can be independent steps chained together or single pipeline or mix of both.
-A _workflow_ encompasses all the pieces necessary to make a machine learning model available for making useful predictions.
-A workflow is not a technical artifact in the same way that a kubeflow pipeline is.
-This workflow is a conceptual implementation of a machine learning model implementation that may include actual pipelines stored with their specific artifacts.
+It also important to understand that a _workflow_ is not the same as an _ML Pipeline_.
+Pipelines usually refer to a specific technical implementation of a sequence of processes or steps that will be executed on an applicable platform, like [Apache Airflow](https://airflow.apache.org/docs/apache-airflow/stable/) or [Kubeflow](https://www.kubeflow.org/docs/components/pipelines/) pipelines.
+These specific technical implementation details will be discussed further in [chapter 4](chapter-4.md).
+In the context of COPML, a workflow can be an independent set of steps chained together or single pipeline or mix of both.
+A workflow encompasses all the pieces necessary to make a machine learning model available to make useful predictions.
+It is not a technical artifact in the same way that a Kubeflow pipeline yaml file is.
+The workflow idea referred to in this document is a conceptual implementation of a machine learning process that may include actual pipelines stored with their specific artifacts.

-\*\* New stuff below  - Do some restructuring
-**TODO

 ## Workflow Implementation Steps
-To implement a machine learning workflow, the COPML framework suggests a series of steps to follow
+To implement a machine learning workflow, the COPML framework suggests a series of steps to follow that help better understand the requirements and what is needed to implement the project.

+The requirements for a machine learning project can be broadly divide into two main categories with specific sub sections within each.

+**Business Requirements**

+* Availability
+* Effectiveness
+* Automation
+* Risk Management

+**Regulatory Requirements**

+* Auditability
+* Reproducibility
+* Explainability

+Each of these requirements detailed further in [chapter 4](chapter-4.md).
+In order to meet these requirements, the steps that should be followed to better understand what is needed are:

-1. **Clarify Business Requirements**
+1. Clarify Business Requirements
 2. Assess Available
 3. Data Develop the Data Science Plan
 4. Model Deployment
 5. Model Operations

-Implementation Requirements Business Requirements Available Effective Automated (with Airflow) Low Risk Regulatory Requirements Auditable Reproducible Explainable

 ## Workflow Steps